apache/cordova-plugin-splashscreen/README.md

 #### iOS Quirks

-- In iOS, the splashscreen images are called launch images.
+- In iOS, the splash screen images are called launch images.
 These images are mandatory on iOS.

 #### Windows Quirks